MG2033/GANs/DCGAN/README.md

 ](https://arxiv.org/abs/1511.06434).
 They are the true beginning of the new era of GANs after the first paper ([Generative Adversarial Networks](https://arxiv.org/abs/1406.2661)) published by Ian Goodfellow et al.

 ## Structure
 The implementation of this network was tested on celebA dataset with a ratio between the discriminator runs to the generator runs of 5:1.
-Here is a sample output to prove that it's working.
+Here is a sample output at epoch #100 to prove that it's working.
 <div align="center">
 <img src="https://github.com/MG2033/GANs/blob/master/figures/samples_epoch_99.png"><br><br>
 </div>